-2.5 Simple Loose Matches
+RL1.5 Simple Loose Matches

-To meet this requirement, if an implementation provides for case-insensitive matching, then it must provide at least the simple, default Unicode case-insensitive matching.
+To meet this requirement, if an implementation provides for case-insensitive matching, then it shall provide at least the simple, default Unicode case-insensitive matching.

-To meet this requirement, if an implementation provides for case conversions, then it must provide at least the simple, default Unicode case conversion.
+To meet this requirement, if an implementation provides for case conversions, then it shall provide at least the simple, default Unicode case conversion.

-The only loose matches that most regular expression engines offer is caseless matching.
-If the engine does offers this, then it needs to account for the large range of cased Unicode characters outside of ASCII.
 In addition, because of the vagaries of natural language, there are situations where two different Unicode characters have the same uppercase or lowercase.
-Level 1 implementations need to handle these cases.
-For example, the Greek U+03C3 " σ " small sigma, U+03C2 " ς " small final sigma, and U+03A3 " Σ " capital sigma all match.
+To meet this requirement, implementations must implement these in accordance with the Unicode Standard.
+For example, the Greek U+03C3 " $\sigma$ " small sigma, U+03C2 " $\varsigma$ " small final sigma, and U+03A3 " $\Sigma$ " capital sigma all match.